Photo by Jake Hills on Unsplash

 This narrative occurred to me as I pondered the outcome of the election and the way in which the forces of humane justice and generative peace-making have been routed in a vote of this kind.
 My first inclination is one of self-pity and a sickening sense of loss and failure.
 My propensity is to imagine that the good Lord of History might have done better to prosper our good efforts at humane justice.

 So I imagined us as participants in this ancient scene.
 We may, for a moment, claim the role of Elijah for ourselves.
 We may imagine ourselves, abandoned and left alone in an exercise in self-pity.
 We do well to acknowledge such a moment in our self-awareness, even if the sense is fleeting.
 And then, we may quite innocently imagine the good gifts of God given to us in our neediness.
-They are likely to be given to us through human mediation, through those who care for us and who and wish us well.
+They are likely to be given to us through human mediation, through those who care for us and wish us well.
 Such food as a “baked cake” and “a jar of water” might be a gesture, a note, a casserole, an embrace, a kind word, anything that signifies solidarity in way that may relieve our sense of abandonment.
 If this case applies to you, I urge to you to seek out such support and affirmation.
 It is amazing how such a singular, inexplicable gesture can reframe our lives as we find ourselves on the glad receiving end of grace generously mediated to us.
 In the narrative the reception of food and care comes first.

 Only then, after that, comes the haunting question “What are you doing here?”
 What are you doing in this place of self-pity and weeping discouragement?
 The question in its ancient form and in its present articulation is in fact an assertion: “This is not your rightful place.”
 You do not belong here in self-pity.
 The prophet is permitted the luxury of twice asserting that he is abandoned.
 But the holy voice of God has turned from answer to imperative: